Skip to content

 See Signatures for repository signature layout.

-# 2. Build images locally and generate manifest
+# 2. Build release images locally (generates release-manifest-<version>.txt)

 # 3. Sign the locally-built manifest